dbrownidau/constitution/new_constitution.md

 16.5.
 Election of the Officers of the Association and members of the Committee occurs at the AGM and takes effect at the conclusion of the meeting

 16.6.
-Should there be a vacancy, a new Officer of the Association
+Should there be a vacancy, a new Officer of the Association may be voted in by any individual nominated by an existing executive committee member or a staff member of ECU

 ## 17. President